GIS4DEV/GIS4DEV.github.io/_lessons/01b_opensource.md

 While you read these, consider:
 - **As we practice Open GIScience in this class, what are the implications for learning, the honor code, and evaluation/grades?**
 - What are the meanings of *free software*, *open source*, and *open science*?
+- How is *free* as in the free software movement different from *free* as in a cost of `$0.00`?
 - In what way might something be *open source* but not *free*?
-- How is *free* as in the free software movement different from *free* as in a cost of `$0.00`?
+- As we practice Open GIScience in this class, what are the implications for:
+  - Learning
+  - The Honor Code
+  - Evaluation & Grades
 - Is there space for Open GIScience in an undergraduate liberal arts education?
-- What risks/benefits do you see for use of open source GIS in science?
+- What risks/benefits do you see for use of open source GIS in:
+  - science?
-  - ... and in government?
+  - government?
-  - ... and in private businesses?
+  - private businesses?

 Please write a response/reaction to this material on your GitHub site.
 GitHub site and Open GIScience post are due on *Monday March 1*.